Guest Post

 cj

-Now a note from my sponsors:
+Now some words from my sponsors:

+For your to-be-read stack: My novels, THE DAWGSTAR and DEATH ON THE YAMPA are fast-paced, thriller/suspense stories with sassy banter and a touch of romance.
 The books are available on Amazon or through your favorite eTailer and bookstore.
 Got a library card?
 You can read the ebooks free from Hoopla.

 ➜ Follow me on . . .